-The meaning and source of 'profit' have always been a centre of controversy.
-"The word 'profit' has different meanings to businessmen, accountants, tax collectors, workers and economists..."
-For example, 'profit to a layman means all incomes that go to the capitalist class'.
+The meaning and source of profit' have always been a centre of controversy. -The word profit' has different meanings to businessmen, accountants, tax collectors, workers and economists...
+For example, profit to a layman means all incomes that go to the capitalist class'.
 To an accountant, profit means the excess of revenue over all paid-out costs including both manufacturing and overhead expenses.
-For all accounting purposes, businessmen use accountants' definition of profit.
-Theories of Profit and Innovation Theory
+Forall accounting purposes, businessmen useaccountants' definition of profit.

-For all practical purposes, profit or business income means profit in accountancy sense plus non-allowable expenses.
-Economist's concept of profit is of 'pure profit' called 'economic profit' or 'just profit'.
-Pure profit is a return over and above the opportunity cost, i.e., the income which a businessman might expect from the second best alternative use of his resources.
+For all practical purposes, profit or business income means profit in accountancysense plus non-allowable expenses.
+Economist's concept of profit is of pure profit 'called economic profit 'or just profit'.
+Pureprofit is a return over and above the opportunity cost, i.e., the income which abusiness mannight expect from the second best alternative use of his resources.
 The two concepts of profit are discussed below in detail.